 Pool Circulation & Water Temperature

-The only noteworthy watch outs for spillovers is potential mold and cost.
+The only noteworthy watch-outs for spillovers are potential mold and cost.
 Especially if you’re using natural stone around your spa, mold can accumulate in the cracks and crevices, so just make sure to clean them regularly.
 It will typically cost extra to install a spillover in the pool, so make sure you get a quote from your pool builder.